natea/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

   the last published version of the unit if the following conditions are met:

   * The release date for the containing section and subsection has passed.
-See :ref:`Schedule Release Dates` for more information.
+See :ref:`Release Dates` for more information.

   * The unit was was not hidden from students.
-See :ref:`Hide Content From Students` for more information.
+See :ref:`Content Hidden from Students` for more information.

 For more information, see :ref:`Controlling Content Visibility`.